virushp278/Project-Real-Estate-Price-Prediction/README.md

 # Project-Real-Estate-Price-Prediction
-This is a Machine learning model used to predict the price of a Real Estate
+This is a Machine learning model used to predict the price of a Real Estate Using Linear Regression Model